 Track 2: Creating Business Views

-Business views are the data sources for creating interactive reports and perform dynamic analysis in Logi Report.
+Business views are the data sources used for creating web reports and library components in Logi JReport Designer, as well as creating ad hoc reports and performing visual analysis in Logi JReport Server.
 They enable report developers and end users to build reports and analyze data based on a set of view elements that they can easily understand.
 For example, they do not need to worry about where the data source is from (SQL, stored procedure, view, etc.), or what the data source is (Oracle, Sybase, XML, etc.).
 Business views also enable IT professionals to maintain control of business data and to ensure its integrity, while presenting end users with an intuitive view of the underlying data.

 This track contains the following tasks:

 - Task 2: Add Elements to the Business View

 - Task 3: Define Hierarchies in the Business View

 Note: A Logi JReport Live license for Logi JReport Designer is required in order to perform this track.
 If you do not have the license, please contact your Jinfonet Software account manager to obtain it first.